09anushkam/React-Project/notes.md

 deploy

 Note - login requires some optimization
-Also note that after deployment, login and signup is not working may be there is some issue with appwrite_url or appwrite_endpoint
-debugging is required
+Also note that CORS error can occur after deployment so add ur deployed app url on appwrite platform instead of localhost